sfigg/commercialization-public/docset/manufacture/mobile/optional-features-for-building-images.md

 </tr>
 <tr class="even">
 <td><p>LABIMAGE</p></td>
 <td><p>This feature causes the device to enter the FFU download mode automatically when the device is booted.
-For more information, see [Use the flashing tools provided by Microsoft](use-the-flashing-tools-provided-by-microsoft.md).</p></td>
+For more information, see <a href="use-the-flashing-tools-provided-by-microsoft.md">Use the flashing tools provided by Microsoft</a>.</p></td>
 </tr>
 <tr class="odd">
 <td><p>BOOTKEYACTIONS_RETAIL</p></td>